-Supreme Court for now will not stop Ohio order to identify prisoners for release because of coronavirus
+Supreme Court won’t stop Ohio order for prisoners to be moved or released because of coronavirus

 Last week, he gave corrections officials new deadlines.
 He noted that even Attorney General William P. Barr had said prison officials should be identifying prisoners who could be released on home detention or by other means.

 “By thumbing their nose at their authority to authorize home confinement, [officials] threaten staff and they threaten low security inmates,” Gwin wrote.

 Gwin said officials should consider compassionate release, home confinement or transfer to a different prison.

 A panel of the U.S. Court of Appeals for the 6th Circuit refused to put Gwin’s order on hold, and the government went to the Supreme Court.

-In a short order, the Supreme Court said the Department of Justice was appealing only Gwin’s original order, not the amended one he issued after he said corrections officials were dragging their feet.
+In a short order, the Supreme Court said the Justice Department was appealing only Gwin’s original order, not the amended one he issued after he said corrections officials were dragging their feet.

 “The government has not sought review of or a stay of the May 19 order in the U.S. Court of Appeals for the Sixth Circuit,” the unsigned order said.
-“Particularly in light of that procedural posture, the court declines to stay the district court’s April 22 preliminary injunction without prejudice to the Government seeking a new stay if circumstances warrant.
+“Particularly in light of that procedural posture, the court declines to stay the district court’s April 22 preliminary injunction without prejudice to the Government seeking a new stay if circumstances warrant.”

 In asking the Supreme Court to step in now, Solicitor General Noel Francisco said the lower court had gone too far.